Does a Faint Line on an Ovulation Test Mean Ovulation is Coming?

 Dr. Gleaton breaks down the difference between the faint line on pregnancy tests versus ovulation tests.

 Double lines on a pregnancy test may indicate a positive result, but ovulation test results are a little different.
 Let’s discuss what that faint line means, and how to tell when you’re really ovulating.

 Why use an ovulation test?

-If you’re trying to get pregnant, ovulation tests are helpful for identifying when your ovaries are going to release an egg so you can make sure it gets a welcoming (or fertilizing) committee.
+If you’re trying to get pregnant, ovulation tests and ovulation kits are helpful for identifying when your ovaries are going to release an egg so you can make sure it gets a welcoming (or fertilizing) committee.
 Eggs can only live for up to a day after they’re released, so it’s extremely important you have sex before and during ovulation to optimize your chances of getting pregnant.
 Using an ovulation predictor kit (OPK) ensures you don’t miss this window.

 What does a faint line mean?

 If you have experience with analog pregnancy tests, you probably know that double lines, no matter how faint, mean a positive result.
 It can be a little more complicated knowing how to read an ovulation test—but as long as you follow the instructions carefully, you’ll get the hang of it in no time.

 The hormone that ovulation tests are looking for, luteinizing hormone (LH), peaks right before ovulation, but is present throughout your menstrual cycle.
 A lighter line on ovulation test results means a little LH was detected, but not enough to indicate an LH surge which happens right before ovulation.
 So what does no LH surge mean?
 If you don’t see this surge, you might have tested at the wrong time or ovulated earlier or later than usual.

 LH levels throughout your cycle

 In addition to helping identify your fertile window, ovulation testing can be helpful to uncover patterns that may make it difficult to get pregnant.

 High LH levels (when you aren’t ovulating anytime soon) could indicate: